Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial

 \section{Conclusion and Discussion}

-In this paper, we investigate the co-evolution of DM density perturbation and scalar modes of metric perturbation in the WIMP paradigm.
-Instead of assuming that DM particles are produced instantaneously, we embed a simple phase of DM production into the conventional WIMP paradigm, and extend our analysis to this out-of-chemical equilibrium phase.
-We find that, driven by the chemical potential difference between $\chi$ and $\phi$, a local perturbative resonance between DM density perturbation and the scalar modes of metric perturbation can also take place during DM production in WIMP paradigm and amplifies them resonantly.
-As such resonance does not affect the tensor modes, the amplification of scalar modes thus result in a suppression of tensor-to-scalar ratio of metric perturbation $r$, which predicts a smaller amplitude of PGW in comparing with the conventional prediction obtained by ignoring DM production process.
+In this paper, we investigate the co-evolution of DM density perturbation and scalar modes of metric perturbation in a newly introducing pre-thermal equilibrium WIMP scenario.
+Instead of assuming that DM particles are produced instantly, we embed a simple phase of DM production into the conventional WIMP paradigm, and extend our analysis to this out-of-chemical equilibrium phase.
+We find that, driven by the chemical potential difference between $\chi$ and $\phi$, a local perturbative resonance between DM density perturbation and the scalar modes of metric perturbation can also take place during DM production in the pre-thermal equilibrium WIMP paradigm and amplifies them resonantly.
+As such resonance does not affect the tensor modes, the amplification of scalar modes thus result in a suppression of tensor-to-scalar ratio of metric perturbation $r$, which predicts a smaller amplitude of PGW in comparing with the conventional prediction obtained by assuming WIMP DM starts in thermal equilibrium.